Loss Control Insights

 When an organization is planning a remodeling project or in the market for new equipment, Laurie and other EMC consultants are ready to assist.
 They can do ergonomic layouts and make recommendations before the project is finalized.
 “It’s nice to be able to talk during the planning stage so we don’t have to correct problems later,” she says.

 In addition to on-site visits, EMC has several online resources including an Ergonomics Program guide to help you evaluate your workplace, and an Office Ergonomics Tech Sheet on how to position equipment at a computer station.
-Laurie also recommends two training videos: Office Chair Adjustment and Office Workstation Layout.

-An Investment, Not an Expenditure
+Ergonomics is an Investment, Not an Expenditure

 Ergonomics is beneficial, and it makes good economic sense.